 Average Salary: A CS can easily earn between INR 4-6 Lakhs per year.
 With adequate skills and experience, one can even earn up to INR 10 Lakhs per year.

 CA is one of the most reputed job profiles in India.
 It is one of the best courses after B.Com.
 The job profiles as a CA are generally related to audit, taxation, and due diligence.
-The course is quite difficult as the pass-percentage is quite low.
-However, if you are dedicated and loyal to the subject, you can opt for CA. As a CA, you can open your own firm, or you can work for an organization as well.
+The course is quite difficult as the pass percentage is quite low.
+However, if you are dedicated and loyal to the subject, you can opt for CA. As a CA, you can open your own firm or work for an organization as well.
 You can also work for MNCs after CA.